Therootexec/ModioDirect/README.md

 ## Features
-- Official mod.io API only
+- Uses only the official mod.io API
-- Validates API key
+- Validates API keys before use
-- Supports real mod.io URLs
+- Accepts standard mod.io URLs
-- Fallback search when slugs fail
+- Fallback search when slugs fail to resolve
-- Safe downloads with retries
+- Reliable downloads with automatic retries
-- Progress bar (tqdm optional)
+- Optional progress bar via tqdm
-- Works on Windows & Linux
+- Runs on Windows and Linux
-- Optional `--no-config` for shared machines
+- --no-config flag for shared or temporary environments
-- Batch mode support
+- Batch mode for multiple mods
 - Optional auto‑install on Windows (opt‑in)
-- PyPI supported
+- Available on PyPI
 ## Requirements
 - Python 3.9+
 - `pip install requests tqdm`